alondraorn/DH-150-Assignments/assignment04/README.md

 The target user will most likely log into sports apps during down time and leisure time throughout the day.
 For busy day workers, the lunch break is a good time to get caught up on sports news.
 In other common instances, users likely check their apps at the gym, in the restroom, or relaxing in their bedroom.
 The target user simply needs to log into their mobile device and enter their sports app.
 The low cost of doing so allow our target users to interact with digital sports apps from almost anywhere, places we might describe as "low-stakes, transitory settings".

-Step01: Specify the main design challenge
-What is the main activity your project would support the users?
-- users check scores and keep up with the sports world and community, everyone has a REACTION, but often times, no one to share it with

-What is the basic need involved for that activity? (reference)
-- this is an expression of leisure and collective excitement for an athlete that represents a subset of the public

-What is(are) the traditional/current solution(s) to satisfy the needs?
-- traditionally, people to go games, or check the newspaper
-- now, people overwhelmingly get their sports news from the web, and communities in social media are able to center around sports

-What is(are) the limitation(s) that possibly would be improved with (digital) technology?
-- the challenge is that digital technology often weakens the community aspect of sports; you are not longer watching at a bar, not with friends, not outside the stadium; instead you just check on your phone
-- digital technology should do a better job of integrating community building features into sports apps in order to restore the social cohesion of sports communities.

-Step02: Target users
-What are the characteristics of users? (ex. demographics, preference, expertise)
-- users vary greatly in almost all demographic categoeis
-  - young and old
-  - black and white
-  - men and women
-  - most have basic expertise about sports and some have a lot
-  - EVERYONE SEES VALUE BECAUSE OF THE COMMUNITY, no value if no community Where would the users do that activity?
-- checking on scores can be done during leisure time or dead time during the day; this can be at home, or in the office, during a lecture, in between studying

-What would the users do to complete that activity?
-- they usually just hop on their mobile device

 ## Research Methodology

 I will conduct my contextual inquiry through participatory observation.
 I will visit a typical "low-stakes, transitory setting", a cafe where busy college students go on their lunch breaks.
 Here, I will passively observe and interact with the participant, who embodies the typical user of sports apps.